-Route Mode
+Route mode

-Route Mode is an additional mode of operation for the device.
-In order to setup Route Mode operation, NAT Enable must be turned off.
+The Route mode is an additional mode of operation for the device.
+In order to setup Route mode operation, turn offNAT Enable.
 This feature cannot be used with Multi-WAN configuration.

-NAT Enable must be Disabled for Route Enable to setup.
+NAT Enable must be disabled for Route Enable to setup.

-MAC Clone
+MAC clone

-Some ISPs will require you to register your MAC address.
+Some ISPs require to register your MAC address.
 If you do not wish to re-register your MAC address, you can have the router clone the MAC address that is registered with your ISP.
 To use the Clone Address button, the computer accessing the web management interface will have the MAC address automatically entered in the Clone WAN MAC field.